straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 ```

 Add the azurerm provider to Terraform.
 Again, notice that we are not setting some values here since the some of information we need to connect to azure, tenant and subscription ids, are already stored in our environment variables (ARM_TENANT_ID and ARM_SUBSCRIPTION_ID respectively).
-We also use the vault output to wire up the azurerm provider.
+We also use the vault output to wire up the azurerm provider:

 ```hcl
 provider "azurerm" {